-This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$4,215,000 Trinity River Authority of Texas (Tarrant County Water Project) Improvement Revenue Bonds, Series 2018 (the "Bonds").
-Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Resolution (defined herein), except as otherwise indicated herein (see "SELECTED PROVISIONS OF THE RESOLUTION").
+This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$16,375,000 Trinity River Authority of Texas (Tarrant County Water Project) Improvement Revenue Bonds, Series 2019 (the "Bonds").
+Capitalized terms used but not defined in this Official Statement have the same meanings assigned to such terms in the Resolution (defined herein), except as otherwise indicated herein (see "SELECTED PROVISIONS OF THE RESOLUTION").

-There follows in this Official Statement descriptions of the Bonds and certain information regarding the Trinity River Authority of Texas (the "Authority" or "Issuer") and its finances.
+There follows in this Official Statement descriptions of the Bonds and certain information regarding the Trinity River Authority of Texas (the "Authority" or "Issuer") and its finances and information regarding the Contracting Parties.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
 Copies of such documents may be obtained from the Authority's Financial Advisor, Hilltop Securities Inc., Dallas, Texas.